AvailLang/Avail/avail-plugin/README.md

     // Adds a root that will not be located in the `rootsDirectory`. root("imported-library", "jar:/Users/Some/Place/Else/imported-library.jar")
     {
       // Will be run as part of the initialize task println("imported-library action has run!!!")
     }
 }
 tasks {
     // This task is constructed by default as a way to launch the Avail
     // workbench which includes all the Avail roots specified in the `avail`
     // extension above.
 It is of type assembleAndRunWorkbench {
         // This task is used to build and launch the Avail Workbench.
 In this
         // example, the `dependsOn(jar)` is used as the Workbench fatjar is to
         // include this sample project's jar file (see the included
         // workbenchDependency above).
 This is only needed if you require a
         // task be complete before the Workbench jar is built. dependsOn(jar)

         // This task is customizable in the same manner as any
         // AvailWorkbenchTask.
         workbenchDependency("${buildDir}/libs/sample-1.0.0.jar")
         dependency("org.foo:my-sample:1.2.3")
     }

     val myWorkbenchTask by creating(AvailWorkbenchTask::class.java)
     {
         // Add to task group
         group = "My Tasks"
         description = "My custom workbench build."

         // Depends on jar task running first dependsOn(jar)

         // Base name of the workbench jar, the result of which placed in
         // "$buildDir/workbench/myCustomWorkBench.jar".
         workbenchJarBaseName = "myCustomWorkBench"

         // true indicates the jar should be rebuilt on each run. rebuildWorkbenchJar = true

         // The heap should be set to 6 GB when the workbench is run. maximumJavaHeap = "6g"

         // Package this project's jar in with the workbench fatjar, hence
         // `dependsOn(jar)`.
         workbenchLocalJarDependency("${buildDir}/libs/sample-1.0.0.jar")

-            // Some other local jar is packaged in with the fatjar workbenchDependency("/Users/Person/local/libs/myLocal-1.2.4.jar")
+        // Some other local jar is packaged in with the fatjar. workbenchDependency("/Users/Person/local/libs/myLocal-1.2.4.jar")

         // These are the dependencies that should be resolved and used when the
         // workbench is run.
         dependency("com.google.crypto.tink:tink:1.6.1")
         dependency("org.slf4j:slf4j-nop:2.0.0-alpha5")

         // The Avail roots to start the workbench with. root("my-avail-root", "$projectDir/avail/roots/my-avail-root")
         root("avail", "jar:$projectDir/avail/roots/avail-stdlib.jar")

         // The VM options to use when running the workbench jar. vmOption("-ea")
         vmOption("-XX:+UseCompressedOops")
         vmOption("-DavailDeveloper=true")
     }

 	test {
 		useJUnitPlatform()